 All students are required to enroll in this class.
 The course of study covers the geography, history, political and social institutions and the art and architecture of China.
 This class first meets at the mandatory orientation session.
 In China, the course will continue with guided cultural excursions to theaters, museums and other places of interest that are integral components of this class, and therefore, attendance is required.
 A short written report on each visit is also required.

-All language classes will be taught by faculty members at Xi’an International University.
+All language classes will be taught by instructors at Xi’an International University.

-The Culture and Civilization of China class will be team-taught in English by College of DuPage faculty and the Directors of the program.
-The Directors are available daily, in China, to counsel, supervise and assist students.
+The Culture and Civilization of China class will be taught in English by COD Program Directors/faculty who are available daily to counsel, supervise and assist students.

-Upon successful completion of classes, students will receive credit for, Beginning or Mid-level Chinese (4 semester credit hours) depending on placement, and Humanities: Culture and Civilization of China (3 semester credit hours.)
+Upon successful completion of classes, students will receive credit for, Elementary or Intermediate Chinese (4 semester credit hours) depending on placement, and Humanities: Culture and Civilization of China (3 semester credit hours.)

 Housing and Meals

-The University has a beautiful campus; the students would be housed in the University dormitories which has comfortable double beds, desks, lamps, washroom with shower and modern toilets, and also a kitchenette.
+Students will be housed in Xi'an University dormitories which include double beds, desks, lamps, washroom with shower and modern toilets, and also a kitchenette.
 The rooms are air-conditioned and have plenty of closet space.
 There is no Wi-Fi but most rooms have an internet cable.
 Rooms are double occupancy.

-Students will have their meal at Xi’an International University cafeteria, price for meals are reasonable.
-Students will have access to both a traditional Chinese or International menu.
-The cost for meals is not included in the program; this will allow students to eat at other locations if they wish to do so.
+Students will have their meals at Xi’an International University cafeteria with access to both a traditional Chinese or International menu.
+The cost for meals is not included in the program, but very reasonable; this will allow students to eat at other locations if they wish to do so.